This post was originally published on 23rd September 2018 and updated on 19th October 2019.

-I had of course packed a lot into my new home life.
-I had met Ali for a start, and following a whirlwind romance, we had moved into our cosy little flat together after just 6 weeks…
+I had packed a lot into my love life, having met someone and following a whirlwind romance, we had moved in together after just 6 weeks…

 But aside from my relationship, I was starting to feel like life was passing me by again.
 A feeling I cannot abide.

-Nearly 2 years into our relationship, Ali and I had also found ourselves in a bit of a ‘comfort rut’.
-Weekends would pass by and we had done the same old things.
+Nearly 2 years into the relationship, we had found ourselves in a ‘comfort rut’.
+Weekends would pass by and we had done nothing except the same old routine things.

 I needed to feel that sense of adventure again.

 So it was time to make some changes.